-BREAKFAST MS and HS Breakfast- Student Guest Breakfast- Adult Guest- no charge. \$1.25 \$1.75 LUNCH MS and HS Lunch- Student Guest Lunch- Adult Lunch- Extra milk/milk break no charge \$2.65 \$4.15 \$0.25
+MS and HS Breakfast- no charge.

+Student Guest Breakfast- \$1.25

+Adult Guest- \$4.50

+LUNCH

+MS and HS LunchStudent Guest LunchAdult Lunch\$2.65

+Extra milk/milk break

 If you need assistance, please call Randi Johnson at 779-3201 ext.
-111. There is a cost associated with students choosing to have an extra milk at \$.25 or an extra lunch at \$2.65.
+111. There is a cost associated with students choosing to have an extra milk at \$0.45.
 The School District of Bayfield Food Service Collection Policy states that parents/guardians must keep a positive or \$0.00 balance on all accounts.